jdm/tiger/README.md

 ![Tiger Logo](res/readme/logo.svg?raw=true "Tiger")

-Tiger is a graphical tool to author game spritesheets and their metadata.
+Tiger is a visual tool to author game animations and their metadata.

 # Key Features